neptune-ai/docs/docs/learn-about-neptune/collaborate.rst

 Collaborating in Neptune
 ========================

 As an experiment tracking hub, Neptune provides several features for enabling knowledge sharing and collaboration among members of your data science team.

-The sections below describe these.

-In multiple places in Neptune, there is “copy” icon: , click on it to copy the content.
+To share a view on a project or any of its parts, you simply copy and paste the URL to it.

 .. contents::
     :local: